flaxmans/CompBio_on_git/CourseDocuments/Syllabus.md

     + No appointment is needed for office hours.
 You can simply join the Zoom meeting below.
 Note that the "waiting room" feature will be used.
 If you are in the waiting room for several minutes, it means that Sam is meeting with someone else.
 Office hours are held on Mondays so that you can follow up on any remaining questions or challenges you have from labs (on Fridays).
 Office hours will be held every Monday from January 25th - April 26th.

-    + All one-on-one meetings and office hours meetings will take place using Zoom at the following link:  [https://cuboulder.zoom.us/j/98132204508](https://cuboulder.zoom.us/j/98132204508)
+    + All one-on-one meetings and office hours meetings will take place using Zoom at the following link:  _see [Canvas][CanvasContactLink]_

 ### Information available on Canvas: